anishst/Learn/CloudComputing/AWS/aws_notes.md

 https://aws.amazon.com/cloudtrail/

 - Track user activities and **API requests/calls** throughout your AWS infrastructure
+- web service that records activity made on your account and delivers log files to an Amazon S3 bucket
 - log, monitor and retain account activity related to actions across your AWS infrastructure
 - used for logging who does what in AWS by recording API calls.
 It is used for auditing, not performance or system operational monitoring.
 - Automatically detecting unusual account activity